Federica-DeMaio/Semantic-Segmentation-for-Rural-Environments/README.md

 2. **Training:** Execute the notebook cells to start the training loop.
 3. **Evaluation:** Use the final module to generate the confusion matrix and visualize comparisons between Ground Truth and Predictions.

-**Would you like me to add a "Installation" section with the specific `pip install` commands based on your code?**